xflr6/graphviz/docs/manual.rst

 .. image:: _static/escapes.svg
     :align: center

-To disable any special character meaning in a string (e.g. from an untrusted source), use the :func:`.escape` function (cf. the :func:`re.escape` function):
+To disable any special character meaning in a string (e.g. from user input to be rendered literally), use the :func:`.escape` function (cf. the :func:`re.escape` function):

 .. code:: python